 Alternative Asset Management Firm Teucrium Investment Advisors LLC Launches Leveraged ETF Linked to XRP

-According to Teucrium's official website, the product named "Teucrium 2x Long Daily XRP ETF" will achieve double leveraged returns on daily XRP performance through swap contracts and will officially list on the trading platform on Tuesday, with the trading code XXRP and an annual fee rate of 1.85%.
+According to Teucrium's official website, the product named "Teucrium 2x Long Daily XRP ETF" will achieve double leveraged returns on daily XRP returns through swap contracts and will officially list on trading platforms on Tuesday, with the trading code XXRP and an annual expense ratio of 1.85%.

 Teucrium was founded in 2010 and currently manages assets totaling $311 million, with 12 ETFs covering various alternative markets.